-Don’t skip out on creating your index or content pages, you’ll be so happy you did.
+Don’t skip out on creating your index or content pages as you go through your bullet journal setup, you’ll be so happy you did it.
 Because a bujo is a blank canvas and won’t go in any kind of order like a traditional planner, your index makes tracking what’s where really simple.

 Again, don’t be intimidated by all the gorgeous inspirational accounts out there.
 In fact, I suggest you do not research other bujo spreads until you’re well on in your journey and are wondering what other ways you can use your bujo to snatch your life.

 Your bujo is yours and you will know how best it can help you in your life.
 Not being able to immediately create works of art can cause added pressure you certainly don’t need right now.
 Here are a couple of simple and effective index pages to get you going.